1F / 2F Manifold Prep for Carb or Sniper

 A lot of what we do here at Red Line Land Cruisers are Land Cruiser engine REVIVALS!
 Bringing these old Toyota Land Cruisers back to life!
 And we love 1F/2F engines!
 We can sell you an 1F or 2F Sniper manifold adapter, but that does not do either of us any good if you do not “check & deck” your manifold’s mating surfaces prior to installation!
-You are going to have air leaks and this will only leave a bad taste in your mouth towards us and the “us” or the part you just purchased from “us” is not the issue.
-Air leaks are real even though they don’t bleed are are invisible and finding them is easily overlooked!
+You are going to have air leaks and this will only leave a bad taste in your mouth towards us and the “us” part you just purchased from “us” is not the issue.
+Air leaks are real even though they don’t bleed, are totally invisible and finding them is easily overlooked!
 Call us the ghostbusters of air leaks.

 We all have to remember these old 1F/2F Toyota Land Cruiser engines are 34 to 54 years old!
 These old engines have gone through many heat cycles and this new-to-you old rig may have even ran hot… a time or two!
 Heat deforms metal over time and we have found on numerous occasions that the intake manifold has some warpage even though engine exhaust is not going through it, but the manifold itself is mounted to and sitting in a “oven!”